SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 - The first challenge with creating a Search Events Object would be matching the Active Regions in the Sunspotter dataset with the Active Regions in various Solar Data catalogues, like HEK and Helio.
 We only need to worry about matching Sunspotter ARs to any catalogue that has NOAA AR numbers.
 Once we have the NOAA AR numbers for the ARs, we can access various other catalogues easily.

 - Matching catalogues (joining tables) when the fields are not exactly with the same value (i.e., allowing to specify what counts as a match) would be the next task.
 For example, for any given observation date, the HEK data for the ARs usually does not match exactly with the Sunspotter data.
-This is made evident but the lack of proper overlap in the [various full disk plots that I have made in this notebook](https://github.com/Raahul-Singh/SolarWeatherForecasting/blob/master/Data%20Preprocessing.ipynb).
+This is made evident by the lack of proper overlap in the [various full disk plots that I have made in this notebook](https://github.com/Raahul-Singh/SolarWeatherForecasting/blob/master/Data%20Preprocessing.ipynb).

-- This matching of various ARs across Sunspotter data and the HEK will be done by first identifying common fields and then to match the rows, the algorithm described in the [Tool for OPerations on Catalogues And Tables (TOPCAT)](http://www.star.bris.ac.uk/~mbt/topcat/sun253/pairMatch.html) which is [explained here](http://www.star.bris.ac.uk/~mbt/topcat/sun253/matchAlgorithm.html) will be used.
+- This matching of various ARs across Sunspotter data and the HEK will be done by first identifying common fields and then to match the rows, the algorithm described in the [Tool for OPerations on Catalogues And Tables (TOPCAT)](http://www.star.bris.ac.uk/~mbt/topcat/sun253/pairMatch.html) [which is explained here](http://www.star.bris.ac.uk/~mbt/topcat/sun253/matchAlgorithm.html) will be used.

-- Next, we extend the `hek2vso` client and towards better integrating it with Fido.
+- Next, we extend the `hek2vso` client and work towards better integrating it with Fido.
 The idea is to create a single interface for getting the metadata and the various types of files associated with an observation.
 The long term idea is to get a unified interface where we can get data and meta-information about any event from a given observation date.
 One of the outcomes would be, the user being able to get event-specific information from HEK or other sources and use them in conjunction with the downloaded HMI and AIA data [as is being done here.](https://docs.sunpy.org/en/stable/generated/gallery/sunpy_other_packages/reprojection_align_aia_hmi.html#sphx-glr-generated-gallery-sunpy-other-packages-reprojection-align-aia-hmi-py)

 Another aspect of this Search Events Object would be a dictionary that would map names between different catalogues so that the same `features.attribute` can be used on different catalogue searches (e.g., a flare is translated as FL in HEK and as the different flare tables on HELIO).
 The object would be made subscript-able to facilitate easy access.